Rahmatpratama90/Coop/README.md

 # I. Getting Started
 * This Repository Contain Arduino Code for Actuator Controller in CHicken Coop
-* The Actuators is : Heater, Lamp, Fan, and Dimmer
+* The Actuator is : Heater, Lamp, Fan, and Dimmer
 # II.
 Prerequisite

 Software :